sst/guide/_examples/how-to-add-facebook-authentication-to-a-serverless-api.md

 title: How to add Facebook authentication to a serverless API
 date: 2021-02-08 00:00:00
 lang: en
-description: In this example we will look at how to create a serverless REST API on AWS using Serverless Stack Toolkit (SST).
+description: In this example we will look at how to add Facebook authentication to a serverless API using Serverless Stack Toolkit (SST).
 We'll be using the sst.Api and sst.Auth to create an authenticated API.
 repo: https://github.com/serverless-stack/examples/tree/main/api-auth-facebook
 ref: how-to-add-facebook-authentication-to-a-serverless-api
 comments_id:
 ---

-In this example we will look at how to create a serverless REST API on AWS using [Serverless Stack Toolkit (SST)]({{ site.sst_github_repo }}).
-If you are a TypeScript user, we've got [a version for that as well]({% link _examples/how-to-create-a-rest-api-in-typescript-with-serverless.md %}).
+In this example we will look at how to add Facebook authentication to a serverless API using [Serverless Stack Toolkit (SST)]({{ site.sst_github_repo }}).

 ## Requirements